JPII Running History: Pope John Paul II Girls Cross-Country Team Historic Season

-By season number two, in 2019, the Eagle girl’s were Washington State Cross Country Champions upsetting the three-time defending state cross country champions.
-The girl's state championship was the first state athletic championship at JPII in school history.
+By season two, in 2019, the Eagle girl’s were Washington State Cross Country Champions upsetting the three-time defending state cross country champions.
+The girls' state championship was the first athletic championship at JPII in school history.
 The school is ten years old.

 The JPII girls are likely the first team in state history to win a state championship in cross-country in their second year with a team.
 This State records don't list every team's initial start date, so it is currently impossible to verify this accomplishment for sure.

 How the girls won the state championship in such a short time is truly inspiring and historical.
-I still, at times, can't believe this team pulled off the state championship.
+I still sometimes can't believe this team pulled off the state championship.
 I've been blessed to coach many state championship teams in my career.
-However, none of these state championships were quite like the JPII state championship run in 2019.
+However, these state championships differed from the JPII state championship run in 2019.

 The Beginnings Of A Team

 Some of the varsity girls on the JPII team had never run before joining the cross-country team or had never run cross-country before.
 It was amazing to witness the team's incredible transformation in such a short time frame.
-The team’s hard work, determination, overcoming multiple obstacles, and faith were a thing of beauty to watch over the following months.
+The team’s hard work, determination, overcoming multiple obstacles, and faith was beautiful to watch over the following months.
 To see each team member's self-confidence grow each week was a fantastic blessing.
-All of the girls on the team are very different, with unique abilities on and off the sports field.
+All the girls on the team are very different, with unique abilities on and off the sports field.

 One Captains Perspective Of The 2019 Season

 Ultimately, JPII has prepared me for life by teaching me a fundamental truth: Life has hills.
-There are times when you have to struggle, and you might feel tempted to quit.
+Sometimes you have to struggle, and you might feel tempted to quit.
 After that car accident, none of us wanted to race… and it showed!
 We lost to the reigning champions by almost 100 points.
 But Coach Weber had a common message for each person, a singular focus and mission, and it wasn't necessarily beating everyone.
 It was reaching our God-given potential.